FredHutch/sc-howto/samba/README.md

     apt upgrade
     apt install -y samba

+Note: The linux schools samba version does currently not work with clustered samba (ctdb)

+### alternative methods

+if 'net ads join' does not work in your environment you can try other tools that can also create keytabs:

-### msktutil
+#### msktutil

+Please note the option --base.
+This is the AD organizational unit (OU) the computer account will be created in.
+By default this is cn=Computers but if you have a computer OU in your department you would use --base "ou=Computers,ou=Department"

+    msktutil --create --service host/$(hostname -s) --service host/$(hostname -f) --set-samba-secret --enctypes 0x4 --dont-expire-password --description "Samba Server by msktutil" --base "cn=Computers"

+msktutil should generate this output:

+    No computer account for yourhostname found, creating a new one.
+    Modified trust account password in secrets database

+Mote: msktutil 1.1 does currenty not work with Ubuntu 18.04 (Sept 2019)

-msktutil is the most reliable option for joining computers to an AD domain.
+msktutil is one of the most reliable option for joining computers to an AD domain.
 Problems can arise if the join is not successful right away.
 When you try one of these options please make sure that you always delete the local kerberos keytab before re-running msktutil (`rm /etc/krb5.keytab`)